TUM-DSE/research-work-archive/active_research.md

 # Active research work at the chair

-**IMPORTANT**: The students/advisors must keep the page up-to-date, i.e., they should add an entry before finalizing the registration process and delete the entry after finalizing their research work.
+**IMPORTANT**: Students/Advisor must keep the page up-to-date, i.e., they should add an entry before finalizing the registration process and delete the entry after finalizing their research work.

 **Type of research work**
   - BA: BSc thesis